uhecr-project/uhecr_model/README.md

 # Impact of using the UHECR arrival energies to constrain source associations

+# NOTE: this repository is currently archived.
+The work is now located in uhecr-project/uhecr_model_private, until we decide to make it public, in which that repository will be merged into this one.

 [![DOI](https://zenodo.org/badge/166797043.svg)](https://zenodo.org/badge/latestdoi/166797043)

 Code used in [arXiv:1811.06464](https://arxiv.org/abs/1811.06464).
 The directories here are organised to follow the paper and